top of page

 Diving Further Down

 I am going to digress here to explore the reaction of two professional boxers.
 The first boxer was favored to win.
 He was larger and a known sex symbol.
 I watched him enter the boxing ring like a peacock, smiling, posturing - proud of his good looks.
 The second boxer was slightly shorter and smaller, but ultra focused.
 He had a no-nonsense presence about him as he entered the ring.
 As the fight started, I noticed that the peacock kept posturing during the fight, almost taunting the other boxer, but the smaller boxer stayed ultra focused.
 It was fascinating to watch these dynamics play out in a boxing ring.
 When the opportunity presented itself, the smaller boxer got in a few good hooks and knocked the peacock to the ground.
 The funniest moment for me was when the peacock was interviewed, and he was a bit disoriented - talking as if he was still in the fight with a chance to win.
 It was as if the fact that he got knocked out had not yet caught up with him in consciousness.
 I thought about this fight for a long time and kept replaying the ultra focus of the smaller boxer in my mind.
 His behavior provided great examples of empowered responses to “the squeeze.”
-Let’s take a look at a few of his responses:
+Let’s dive into a few of them:

 ☥ Extreme Focus - He was there to win the fight, not to look cute fighting.
 His form was